 1. You have trouble articulating your emotions and feelings.

-Individuals struggling with codependency often avoid talking about their feelings, thoughts, and emotions.
+People who are codependent often avoid talking about their feelings, thoughts, and emotions.
 Often times, these individuals feel as if their opinions don’t matter – even with talking with close friends and family members.
-Fear of rejection or hurting someone’s feelings often encourage these individuals to just say what they believe other people want to hear.
+Fear of rejection or hurting someone’s feelings often encourages these individuals to just say what they believe other people want to hear.
 Unfortunately, saying “yes” when you mean “no” can lead to the development of resentments and heightened tensions in the home.

 2. You want to please everyone.